Creating employee bonus and incentive programs: An overview

 Creating an incentive program at your startup: The basics

 When creating an incentive program at your startup, keep in mind that every organization is different and that recycling a program from your last organization could be a big mistake.
 Follow the steps below to get on the right track.
-If you have any uncertainties, invest in a consultation with a human resources (HR) specialist.
+If you have any uncertainties, invest in a consultation with a Human Resources or Compensation Consultant/Advisor.

 Step 1: Get the right people involved as you create your incentive or bonus program